ICTU/gros-visualization-ui/README.md

 ## Overview

 The library provides three objects: `locale`, `navigation` and `spinner`.
-These objects must be instantiated with `new` and can be provided an object of configuration options.
-All modules have the option `container` which defines a query selector for an element to insert the fragment into.
+These objects must be instantiated with `new`.
+All modules can be provided an object, which is provides configuration options for the fragment except for `locale` where it provides localaliation specifications.
+All modules except for `locale` have the option `container` which defines a query selector for an element to insert the fragment into.

 ### Locale